FAQ - Frequently Asked Questions about Volunteering

 I am being told that I do not have sufficient certification for an appointment.
 How do I get it?

 Certification is like a diploma for performing certain functions, and is required to ensure we can continue to offer a quality program and experience for the children.
 The certification may sometimes seem to be onerous, but we are all a team, we all want to ensure the best program, and we all invest the time to training and certification, as well as performing our volunteer duties.
 You can see your current certifications by logging in and clicking on Certifications under the Parent menu.
+Many certifications can be obtained online at http://training.ayso26.org.
+Coach and referee certification may require a clinic, and the schedule is available on the clinic menu item under coach or referee from the menu above.

 What is Safe Haven certification?

 Every volunteer must be Safe Haven certified.
-This is a simple online seminar to ensure you know the child management policies of AYSO, understand the principles of Good Samaritan and Child Protection, and ensures that both AYSO and you are covered by our insurance policy.
+This is a short online seminar to ensure you know the child management policies of AYSO, understand the principles of Good Samaritan and Child Protection, and ensures that both AYSO and you are covered by our insurance policy.
 We commit to PAUSD and the City of Palo Alto to indemnify them with our insurance, and this requires our volunteers to be Safe Haven certified.